 - Forza Motorsport 8 trailer, release date, news and more

-We’ve also done a bit of digging around to bring you what we know about Fable 4 so far, albeit with a heavy dose of speculation.
+So we’ve also gone and done a bit of digging around to bring you what we know about Fable 4 so far, albeit with a heavy dose of speculation.
 So come with us on a journey to find out more about Fable 4.

 Fable 4 news and rumors (updated September 29)